Ishai21/ticket-booking_Core-Java/README.md

 Contact

-- For questions about the code, open an issue or contact the project owner.
+- For questions about the code, open an issue or contact the project owner(irfhan.shaikk@gmail.com).

 Requirements coverage